ikotun-dev/rd/readme.md

-## You use this in your APP scripts
+## Use this in your APP script, tune to your needs

 ### Backup first 🙏🏽